 A physical therapy goniometer is a powerful tool when in the hands of a physical therapist.
-Physical Therapy is globally recognised as an important treatment option for rehabilitation after an injury or surgery.
+Physical Therapy is globally recognized health profession for rehabilitation after an injury or surgery.
 There is a rising need to quantify the impact of treatments and to track patient status, particularly in cases involving insurance claims.
 With traditional measurement tools, the process of measuring range of motion was complicated and required multiple devices depending on the joint being measured.
 The EasyAngle changes the game by providing one device to measure all joints in all planes.

 A digital dynamometer further enhances physical therapy by enabling the physical therapist to quantify muscle force production.
 EasyForce offers the therapist the opportunity to remove themselves from the equation when taking muscle force measurements, ensuring accuracy and reducing the risk of therapist injury from counterbalancing patient produced muscle force.

 Place the power of science in the palm of your hands by using the EasyAngle and EasyForce to quantify your patients progress!